The China Travel Experts

-While weighing up the immensity of China, it is worth recalling that this is a land simply obssessd with food.
-Food plays a central and prominent role in the both Chinese society and the national psyche.
-Wrok, play, rommance, busines and the family all revolve around the food.
-Meals are occasions to clinch deals, strike up new friendships, rekindle old ones and fall in love.
-“Have you eaten yet” is a commen greeting when people meets.
-All you need to fully explore this tasty domain is a pair of chopsticks, an explorative palate and passion for the delicous food.
-So first step is to know the eight cuisines in China.
+Meals are occasions to clinch deals, strike up new friendships, rekindle old ones, and fall in love.
+“Have you eaten yet?” is a common greeting when people meet.
+All you need to fully explore this tasty domain is a pair of chopsticks, an intrepid palate, and passion for the delicious food.
+The first step is knowing the eight cuisines in China.

-There are eight kinds of cuisines in China which include Yue (Guangdong), Chuan (Sichuan), Lu (Shangdong), Min (Fujian), Su (Jiangsu), Xiang (Hunan) and Zhe (Zhejiang ) cuisines.
+There are eight kinds of cuisines in China: Yue (Guangdong), Chuan (Sichuan), Lu (Shangdong), Min (Fujian), Su (Jiangsu), Xiang (Hunan), and Zhe (Zhejiang ) cuisines.

-Chuan cusine is famous for its pungency and spiciness and favored across China by people.
+Chuan cuisine is famous for its pungency and spiciness and is favored across China.
 The predominant ingredient in food is chili or pepper.
-The food materials are great in variety including poultry, pork, beef, vegetables and tofu.
-Although the Chuan cusine can be tasted in every corner of China, the most authentic Chuan cuisine still can be found in Sichuan area and Chongqing.
+The ingredients are great in variety including poultry, pork, beef, vegetables, and tofu.
+Although Chuan cuisine can be tasted in every corner of China, the most authentic Chuan cuisine can be found in Sichuan and Chongqing.

-Lu is short for Shandong so Shandong cuisine is commonly and simply known as Lu cuisine.
-It is also one of traditional four great cuisines in China and can represent the food culture in Yellow River area.
-Its cooking method has great effect on the cuisines of Beijing, Tianjin, northestern China.
-Shandong cuisine is featured by a variety of cooking techniques and seafood.
-The typical dishes on local menu are braise abalone, braised trepang, sweet and sour carp.
+Lu is short for Shandong, so Shandong cuisine is commonly and simply known as Lu cuisine.
+It is also one of traditional four great cuisines in China and represents the food culture in Yellow River area.
+Its cooking method has great effect on the cuisines of Beijing, Tianjin, and northeastern China.
+Shandong cuisine features a variety of cooking techniques and seafood.
+The typical dishes on local menus are braised abalone, braised trepang, sweet and sour carp, etc.

 Min cuisine is local Fujian cuisine.
-It was gradually formed on the basis of the fusion of Han and local old Yu enthnic cultures.
+It was gradually formed from the fusing of Han and local old Yu ethnic cultures.
 After long-term contact with southeast Asians, their food customs also affect the local dining habits in Fujian.
-Slicing techniques are valued in the cuisine and a way to enhance the flavor, aroma and texture of seafood and other foods.
-The food is often served in soup or broth with cooking method of boiling, steaming and braising.
+Slicing techniques are valued in the cuisine as a way to enhance the flavor, aroma, and texture of seafood and other foods.
+The food is often served in soup or broth with cooking method of boiling, steaming, and braising.

-Su cuisine or Jiangsu cuisine is composed of local styles of Yangzhou, Nanjing, Suzhou and Zhejiang dishes.
-It is very famous in the world for its distinctive flavor and styles.
-It features variety of food material, delicate slicing, diverse cooking methods and elegant styles.
-Jiangsu is reputated as the Land of Fish and Rice so fish and crabs are favored by people here.
+Su cuisine or Jiangsu cuisine is composed of the local styles of Yangzhou, Nanjing, Suzhou, and Zhejiang dishes.
+It is very famous for its distinctive flavor and styles.
+It features a variety of ingredients, delicate slicing, diverse cooking methods, and elegant styles.
+Jiangsu is regarded as the Land of Fish and Rice, so fish and crabs are favored by people here.

-Xiang or Hunan cuisine is known for its hot spicy flavor, fresh aroma and deep color.
+Xiang or Hunan cuisine is known for its hot and spicy flavor, fresh aroma, and deep colors.
 The cooking methods include stewing, steaming, stir-frying and smoking.

-Zhe or Zhejiang cuisine consists of local styles of Hangzhou, Ningpo and Shaoxing but Hangzhou local cuisine is best known.
-The dishes of Zhe cuisine are fresh, soft flavor with a mellow fragrance but not greasy.
+Zhe or Zhejiang cuisine consists of the local styles of Hangzhou, Ningpo, and Shaoxing but Hangzhou local cuisine is the best known.
+The dishes of Zhe cuisine have a fresh, soft flavor with a mellow fragrance but are not greasy.
 The most famous dishes are West Lake Vinegar Fish and Dongpo Pork.